ec-jrc/lisflood-utilities/README.md

 * __[mctrivers](#mctrivers)__ creates a river mask for MCT diffusive river routing in LISFLOOD.

 * __[rainbomb](#rainbomb)__ is a tool to correct rainbomb artifacts in ERA5 daily precipitation data.
 A rainbomb is an unrealistically high rainfall value at a single grid point that is not supported by surrounding points.
 This utility identifies and corrects such artifacts by comparing each grid point against its neighbours and applying threshold-based corrections.
+The input file must be in the standard ERA5 resolution of approximately 31 km or 0.25 arc-degrees.

 > **Note**: PCRaster must be installed in the Conda environment.